adamdecaf/moov-go-client/client/docs/AccountsApi.md

 ## CreateAccount

-> Account CreateAccount(ctx, xUserId, createAccount, optional)
+> Account CreateAccount(ctx, xUserID, createAccount, optional)
 Create a new account for a Customer

 ### Required Parameters